Ateneo–La Salle rivalry: UAAP

 In Season 87, the De La Salle Green Archers emerged as the top seed after sweeping both Ateneo Blue Eagles and second-seeded UP Fighting Maroons in the elimination rounds, while Ateneo dropped to the eighth seed and did not qualify to the men's basketball playoffs for the first time in the Coach Tab Baldwin era and since 2013.
-La Salle and UP defeated the Adamson Soaring Falcons and UST Golden Tigers, respectively, for their second consecutive and overall UAAP Finals matchup.
+La Salle and UP defeated the Adamson Soaring Falcons and UST Growling Tigers, respectively, for their second consecutive and overall UAAP Finals matchup.
 However, La Salle was dethroned after losing to UP in three games in the championship series in the same season.
-The winner-take-all game between the Fighting Maroons and the Green Archers drew a record 25,248 fans inside the Araneta Coliseum, resetting their joint previous record the preceding year to become the second largest in-venue attendance in any event in UAAP history after NU defeated UP and UST during the 2015 Cheerdance Competition.
-This also marked the fourth consecutive season where the UAAP Finals series reached a do-or-die third game – the longest such streak so far in the league's Final Four history.
+The winner-take-all game between the Fighting Maroons and the Green Archers drew a record 25,248 fans inside the Smart Araneta Coliseum, resetting their joint previous record the preceding year to become the second largest in-venue attendance in any event in UAAP history after NU defeated UP and UST during the 2015 Cheerdance Competition.

+In Season 88, Ateneo and La Salle split their elimination round matchups, with Ateneo winning the first round and La Salle winning the second round.
+The Green Archers' win in the second round eliminated the Blue Eagles from Final Four contention.
+This marked the first time since UAAP Seasons 60 and 61 that the Blue Eagles missed the Final Four in two consecutive seasons.
+The UP Fighting Maroons and the De La Salle Green Archers emerged as the second and fourth seed teams respectively, heading into the Final Four.
+UP eliminated the third-seeded UST Growling Tigers in one game, while La Salle swept the top-seeded NU Bulldogs to return to the finals to face the Fighting Maroons for the third consecutive year.
+The De La Salle Green Archers dethroned the UP Fighting Maroons during the best-of-three series, having lost Game 2 but won Games 1 and 3 to claim their 11th UAAP championship.
+The Green Archers became the second fourth seed team to win the title after the NU Bulldogs from UAAP Season 77 in 2014.
+This also marked the fifth consecutive season where the UAAP Finals series reached a do-or-die third game – the longest such streak so far in the league's Final Four history.